danielschwartz85/interval-scheduler/README.md

 scheduler.stopTaskAccept().then(() => {
     // myExecutorFunction is still called
     scheduler.acceptingTasks; // false
-    scheduler.assignTask(new MyTaskObject(1)) // Thorws - 'not accepting tasks'
+    scheduler.assignTask(new MyTaskObject(1)) // Throws - 'not accepting tasks'
 });
 ```